ncatlab/nlab-content/pages/3/3/3/3/3333/content.md

 \mathcal{L}X & \xrightarrow{p} & X & \to & X\times X & \xrightarrow{\pi_1} & X
 }$$

-To extend this action to a coherent $\infty$-action, ...
+To extend these structures to a coherent $\infty$-group structure and a coherent $\infty$-action, see for instance [this MO answer](https://mathoverflow.net/a/281937).

 ### In an $(\infty,1)$-topos {#InATopos}